CIF-Rochester/GateKeeper/README.md

 ### Utils
 - For various utilities.
-- Right now, just used for making the logger.
+- Right now, just used for making the logger and the `exit()` function